What Is an Appraisal Gap in Real Estate?

 Can a low appraisal be challenged?

 Sometimes.
-A buyer can request a reconsideration of value through the lender if there are factual errors or stronger comparable sales that were not fully considered.
+A buyer can request a reconsideration of value through the lender if there are factual errors, missing upgrades, or stronger comparable sales that were not fully considered.
+The appraiser may or may not revise the value depending on the supporting data provided.

 What is an appraisal gap clause?